 There are enough eateries around the city to eat, some of them are listed above.

-There are hotels like GTDC operated Mapusa residency to stay.
+There are hotels like GTDC-operated Mapusa Residency to stay at.

 Mapusa market is most visited on Friday and is sometimes called Friday Market.
-Though these days, it is as vibrant on other days too.
+Though these days, it is as vibrant as other days too.